Tamra Judge, Vicki Gunvalson Allegedly Arguing About ‘RHOC’ Salaries For Season 12

 — All About The Tea ☕ (@AllAboutDaTea) April 3, 2017

-The new reports are that Tamra wants on Vicki’s good side.
+The new reports state that Tamra wants on Vicki’s good side.
 So far, it doesn’t look like these two are going to be able to work through their issues.
 A source close to production for the show is speaking out and said, “Tamra knows that Vicki has some serious dirt on her, and she really wants to soothe things over so that Vicki does not go into full attack mode this year.”
 You know that Vicki Gunvalson wouldn’t hold back if Tamra does something to upset her.

 An insider is sharing what Vicki and Tamra are allegedly making for the upcoming season, but Bravo says these numbers are false.
 The source shared that Vicki Gunvalson will get $750,000 and that Tamra Judge will only get $600,000 for the upcoming season.
-This source shared that this is a lot of the problems between the two.
+This source shared that this is a the source of a lot of the problems between the two.
 Here is what the source revealed.

 “Tamra is of course upset that Vicki is getting paid so much more money than her because she feels like she is the reason that viewers will want to tune in.
 Tamra honestly thinks the entire show should revolve around her and that she should be the highest paid out of all of them.”